azmelekin/azmelekin.github.io/_posts/2017-10-05-UsingRMarkdown.md

 ---

 I will first setup the environment and load some of the packages that will be used.
-The good think in using R Markdown is creating code in chunks for clarity and ease of debugging.
+The good thing in using R Markdown is creating code in chunks for clarity and ease of debugging.
 [Table 2](https://www.bls.gov/news.release/empsit.t02.htm) & [Table 3](https://www.bls.gov/news.release/empsit.t03.htm) of the _Economic News Release_ contain
 the relevant general labor force data including employment/unemployment rates for various groups.
-I will extract and plot unemployment rate data by race/ethnicity and/or by gender.
+I will extract and plot unemployment rate data by race/ethnicity and by gender.

 I will first setup the environment and load some of the packages that will be used.
-Remember to begin and end the code below with  ```  when using R Markdown.
+Remember to begin and end the code below with  '```'  when using R Markdown.

 {% highlight ruby %}